shirleyx2000/shirmeepandtunah/README.md

 </result>
 ```

-We can similarly have a query `numRetweets 14838508 98032178` and the corresponding output should be as follows:
+We can similarly have a query `numRetweets 14838508 98032178`, which asks for the number of retweets before a tweet by userid:14838508 reaches user:98032178.
+The corresponding output should be as follows:
 ```
 query: numRetweets 14838508 98032178
 <result>